-Before joining the Gates Foundation in 2012, Paulin served as deputy director in charge of Research and Consultancies at the National University of Rwanda’s School of Public Health.
-There, he spent years designing, implementing, and evaluating public health interventions for HIV, TB, and maternal and child health.
-He also led research into ways to strengthen the country’s health systems.
+Before joining the foundation, Paulin served as deputy director in charge of research at the National University of Rwanda’s School of Public Health.
+In that role, he designed, implemented, and evaluated public health interventions for HIV, tuberculosis, and maternal and child health.
+He also led research into ways to strengthen Rwanda’s health systems.

-Paulin completed his medical degree at the National University of Rwanda and holds a master’s degree and PhD in International Development from Tulane University in the United States.
+Paulin earned his medical degree at the National University of Rwanda and has a master’s degree and Ph.D. in international development from Tulane University.

 More about the foundation